vid/mdld/README.md

 Its working name is mdld,
 and it's intended to enable using data in notes as a database.
-It's based on ideas from Semantic Mediawiki and Linked Data, using minor changes to CodiMD 1.6 for all it offers (a lot!).
+It's based on ideas from Semantic Mediawiki and Linked Data, using minor changes to Hedgedoc 1.6 for all it offers (a lot!).

 The work is mainly in the directory mdld, with very minor, encapsulated changes to the CodiMD code base (about ten lines of Javascript).